-Playbooks are at the heart of the Cortex XSOAR system.
-They enable you to automate many of your security processes, including, but not limited to handling your investigations and managing your tickets.
+Playbooks are at the heart of the Cortex XSOAR system, which enable you to automate many security processes, including handling investigations and managing tickets.
 You can structure and automate security responses that were previously handled manually.
-For example, you can use playbook tasks to parse the information in the incident, whether it be an email or a PDF attachment.
+For example, use playbook tasks to parse the information in the incident, whether it is an email or a PDF attachment.
 You can interact with users in your organization using communication tasks, or remediate an incident by interacting with a 3rd party integration.

-Playbooks have different task types for each of the actions you want to take along the way.
-There are manual tasks where an analyst might have to confirm information or escalate an incident, and there are conditional tasks with a loop to check if certain information is present so you can proceed with your investigation.
-The playbook tasks can open tickets in a ticketing system, such as Jira, detonate a file using a sandbox.
+Playbooks have different task types for each of the actions you want to take.
+Manual tasks can be used where an analyst needs to confirm information or escalate an incident.
+Conditional tasks can be used with a loop to check if certain information is present, so you can proceed with the investigation.
+Playbook tasks can open tickets in a ticketing system, such as Jira, detonate a file using a sandbox, etc.

 - What actions do you need to take?

-- Which conditions might apply along the way?
+- What conditions apply along the way?
 Are these conditions manual or automatic?

 - Do you need to include looping?